data-team-uhn/PhenoPad-UWP/README.md

 More detailed guide on how to use the app coming soon...

-**Note:** Phenotypes suggestion and differential diagnosis which rely on [PhenoTips](https://phenotips.com/) is not available right now.
-If you would like to set up your own service, you can install the latest stable branch: https://github.com/phenotips/phenotips/tree/phenotips-1.4.9 (Click the gear button on the top bar to change the address of the service)
+**Note:** Automatic phenotype suggestion from note content and speech-to-text transcript is not available right now due to an issue with the annotation service it relies on.
+We are working to restore the feature and will update when the issue is resolved.

 Speech service
 -----------------------